HoffYoung/nlp-project-vqa/README.md

 ## Introduction

 Visual Question Answering models implemented in `MindSpore`.
 We re-implemented `baseline` model in paper [VQA: Visual Question Answering](), `stack attention` model in [Stacked Attention Networks for Image Question Answering](), and `topdown attention` model in [Tips and Tricks for Visual Question Answering:
-Learnings from the 2017 Challenge]() as baselines, and made some improvements.
+Learnings from the 2017 Challenge](), and made some improvements.
 It's our final group project for courses `Introduction to Natural Language Processing` at Zhejiang University.

 - ###### What's VQA?